 Te Papa has joined forces with Weta Workshop to create an exhibition like no other.

 This ground-breaking exhibition tells the story of the Gallipoli campaign in World War I through the eyes and words of eight ordinary New Zealanders who found themselves in extraordinary circumstances.

-Cutting-edge technology was used to create 3-D maps, projections, miniatures, models, dioramas, and interactive experiences to bring this story to life.
+Cutting-edge technology was also used to create 3-D maps and projections, miniatures, models, dioramas, and a range of interactive experiences that bring New Zealand’s Gallipoli story to life.

 In total, 2,779 Kiwis lost their lives on Gallipoli, and many others were scarred forever.
 Gallipoli: The Scale of Our War takes you to the core of this defining event.

 Guide to Gallipoli in New Zealand Sign Language

 Weta Workshop's Sir Richard Taylor with the machine gunners trio, 2015.
 Photo by Michael Hall.
 Te Papa

 Visitors reflect at the large scale model of Percival Fenwick, 2015.
 Photo by Michael Hall.
 Te Papa

 Visitors examine the cut-through model of soldiers' kit in the exhibition, 2015.
 Photo by Norm Heke.
 Te Papa

 Visitors explore the exhibition, 2015.
 Photo by Norm Heke.
 Te Papa